 Over two days last month (21–22 February 2017), around 100 delegates and exhibitors attended The 16th Annual International Publication Planning (TIPPA) meeting in San Diego.
 The agenda was centred around collaborative approaches to increasing the reach and readership of global scientific communications, and included topics such as publication planning ethics and guidelines, authorship challenges and ‘ghostwriting’, lay summaries, and maximising the use of social media and enhanced journal content.
 A summary of the first day of the meeting is provided below for those of you who could not attend, and as a timely reminder of the highlights for those who did.
+A summary of the second day of the meeting can be found here.

 Chairperson’s opening remarks